 Failure to optimize web fonts

 Web fonts are a better way of enhancing your web design because they add to your website design aesthetics and make it easier for the users to read.
 Failure to optimize the web fonts will lead to a reduced load speed.
 Optimized custom website fonts will actually boost page speed.

 Studies show that about 57% of all websites now use custom fonts.
-This has contributed greatly to the increase in the size of web pages and thus has become an important factor in determining page speed of your website.
+This has contributed greatly to the increase in the size of web pages and thus has become an important factor in determining the page speed of your website.
 On an average web page, the fonts made up 123KB of the page size in 2016, up from just 2KB in 2010.
-As mobile becomes important in e-commerce, using a font size of 16 pixels will not only enhance the page speed of your website, but also make your website mobile friendly.
+As mobile becomes important in e-commerce, using a font size of 16 pixels will not only enhance the page speed of your website but also make your website mobile-friendly.

 What to do to improve page speed of your website

 After learning something about the most common mistakes affecting load speeds, you should now be ready to learn something about the best practices that will help you optimize the speed.
 The optimization process focuses on eight areas:

 To understand the code you are writing, you should format it in a way that’s easier for humans to read.
 Again, when writing human-friendly code, you should try to identify and eliminate any unnecessary characters.
 That is more important for large-scale websites that have thousands of code lines because the lines can cost you in performance.

 Another asset that a browser will have to download is the images on your web page.
 Images are known to painfully slow down the load speed of websites.
 If possible, use CSS to make graphics and avoid images.
 CSS graphics will work better for items like buttons.
 At times, CSS may fail to recreate the design of photographs or detailed decorative elements.